 Seán Ó Fearghaíl

-Seán Ó Fearghaíl is the 19th Ceann Comhairle (Chairman) of Dáil Éireann having been elected on 10th March 2016.
-His election was the first to be conducted by secret ballot of the members of Dáil Éireann.
+Seán Ó Fearghaíl is the 19th Ceann Comhairle (cathaoirleach/chair) of Dáil Éireann.
+He was elected Ceann Comhairle of the 33rd Dáil on 20 February 2020.
+Deputy Ó Fearghaíl was also Ceann Comhairle of the 32nd Dáil.
+His election on 10 March 2016 was the first to be conducted by secret ballot of the members of Dáil Éireann.

 Forums held by the Ceann Comhairle

 From time to time, the Ceann Comhairle holds forums on issues of interest to the Houses of the Oireachtas.

 Forum on a Family Friendly and Inclusive Parliament

 On 23 March 2021 the Ceann Comhairle established a Forum on a Family Friendly and Inclusive Parliament.

 During the 32nd Dáil the Ceann Comhairle held two forums.